-This set of 9 deformable objects is visualized in Fig.~\ref{fig:all_objects}, approximately spread out by the stiffness/elasticity of the objects and their volume.
-The \emph{yellowcube} is composed of the same material as the \emph{yellowsponge}---it has been cut out from another exemplar of the same sponge, aiming at the dimension of the Kinova cube.
+This set of 9 deformable objects is visualized in Fig.~\ref{fig:all_objects}, approximately spread out by the stiffness/elasticity of the objects and the width of the side of the object along which it is pressed by the gripper.
+The \emph{yellowcube} is composed of the same material as the \emph{yellowsponge}---it has been cut out from another exemplar of the same sponge, aiming at the dimension of the \emph{kinovacube}.
 The same is true for \emph{bluedie} and \emph{bluecube}.
-Conversely, \emph{whitedie}, \emph{kinova cube}, \emph{yellowcube} and \emph{bluecube} have roughly same dimensions but different material composition and hence stiffness.
+Conversely, \emph{whitedie}, \emph{kinovacube}, \emph{yellowcube} and \emph{bluecube} have roughly same dimensions but different material composition and hence stiffness.
 The dataset has been deliberately designed in this way, in order to test which of the object properties are key for model-free haptic object recognition.